jsimplicio/jsimplicio.github.io/_posts/2018-1-1-dscout-for-android-with-mission-parts.md

 	<figcaption class="media-caption center">Android app - Opportunities and missions</figcaption>
 </figure>

 The following flow displays the process of a scout submitting an entry to a Diary mission.

-On the mission card you can see important information such as how many parts the mission has, Once a scout clicks on a new mission from the home page, they're greated by an overlay with the mission descriptions and specs.
+Under missions, a researcher can navigate to the "new" tab to see new missions they have qualified for.
+On the mission card important information is displayed, such as how many parts the mission will have.

+The next step on the flow is when a researcher clicks on the new mission card.
+Researchers are then greeted with an overlay with the mission description and the same details the mission card had.

+Once a researcher accepts the mission through the mission details overlay, they can start to submit entries to open mission parts.

 <figure>
 	<img src="../../../../../../assets/images/android-3.png" alt="Android app - Accepting a new mission" />